 There is no parking at any time on campus roadways.

 Vehicles must park between painted lines.

-Parking violation appeals may be made by any person receiving a notice of violation within 10 business days from the date of issuance.
+Parking violation appeals may be made online within 10 business days from the date of issuance.
 After the 10 day period, the right to appeal expires and all violation charges and/or expenses incurred become automatically due and payable.